KasiaGrze/Portfolio-Project-/README.md

 Then the two sets have been joined to perform further analysis such as checking the total population versus vaccinations and inserting a rolling count of vaccinated people.
 Finally a cte and a view have been created to store data for later analysis in Tableau.

+D. Cyclistic analysis using Google BigQuery

+This is the same dataset as in the above analysis (B. Cyclistic analysis using Excel).

+The data has been made available by Motive International Inc. under their licence as .csv files.

+This time, instead of Excel, I have used SQL language and Google BigQuery platform.
+Due to the size of the data set, I have used only 4 months of data to perform the analysis and just one randomly choose station to create the subset of data.
+After conduction some analysis and running the queries, I have saved the results and made them public.
+Then I have exported the file as and .csv file to my computer to be ready for visualisation in Tableau.